thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 ## `document` object

-Open up the inspector by pressing Command + Option + I. In the console, type in the following.
+Open up the inspector by pressing Command + Option + i.
+In the console, type in the following: `document`

-`document`

-The document is the root access point to all of the HTML.
+The document is the root access point to all of the page's HTML.
 It even includes the DocType.
 You can access the root `<html>` node by calling `document.documentElement` or `document.childNodes[1]`.

 **Exercise** What type is `document`?